d3/d3-zoom/README.md

 var transform = d3.zoomTransform(this);
 ```

 Internally, an element’s transform is stored as *element*.\_\_zoom; however, you should use this method rather than accessing it directly.
-If the given *node* has no defined transform, returns the [identity transformation](#zoomIdentity).
+If the given *node* has no defined transform, returns the transform of the closest ancestor, or if none exists, the [identity transformation](#zoomIdentity).
 The returned transform represents a two-dimensional [transformation matrix](https://en.wikipedia.org/wiki/Transformation_matrix#Affine_transformations) of the form:

 *k* 0 *t<sub>x</sub>*
 <br>0 *k* *t<sub>y</sub>*